kuhi/docker-workshop/README.md

    ```

-### Where's the catch?
+## Where's the catch?
 Without modifying the code, you will not be able to "test" it locally, since
 it relies on a database connection with pre-existing schema and data.

-### Creating a database and loading data
+## Creating a database and loading data
-1. Log into your databse using the deployed pgAdmin (in browser).
-2. Run database.sql, book.sql, database.sql in a/an (depending on your pronunciation of SQL)
-sql window (in that order).
+The Docker Compose configuration automatically creates and fills the database for you.
+After the Postgres database starts, it runs the `initdb/initdb.sql`, which creates a schema, a table and fills it with some data.